 Most of my early work was with colour transparencies.
 Later, when I set up my own darkroom, I began to explore the creative and expressive potential of monochrome.
 Like most photographers today, my work is totally digital, but the expertise I acquired using film has been a great help.

-I have been enrolled as an Associate of the Royal Photographic Society (and a member of its Contemporary group), and I have been invited to become a member of its awards panel.
+I have been enrolled as an Associate of the Royal Photographic Society, and I am a member of its Contemporary Group.
 I have been awarded a Distinction from the Photographic Alliance of Great Britain, having won their national Gold Medal for best monochrome print of the year.
 My work has been widely published and exhibited.
 I am an Honorary Life Member of my local Dawlish and Teignmouth Camera Club; I lecture and judge throughout the Western Counties Photographic Federation (WCPF) and in Southern England and Wales.
 I am a member of the team that trains new judges in the WCPF.

 I have degrees in Social Sciences, and in Education, and I am Fellow of the Royal Geographical Society.
 I worked in primary education for many years until a career change gave me more time for photography.
 I also worked for the University of Exeter Students' Guild.
 I “retired” to spend more time with my camera.
 I have taught photography at my local Community College, and have led photography workshops.
 I hope my enthusiasm for photography shines through in my website.